GIVE A FAQ

 Are meals included?
 Where do we eat?

 All meals are included in the price of your trip.
 A breakfast buffet and gourmet dinner are served daily in the lodge, as well as hot soup and hearty appetizers when you return from skiing.
-Sandwiches, snacks, and cold drinks are provided in the snowcats.
+Sandwiches, snacks, and water are provided in the snowcats.
 We are happy to accommodate any special dietary requirements.

 What ability level do I need to be to ski or snowboard at Baldface?